Marija Šibajeva: Chess career

 Marija Šibajeva repeatedly represented Lithuania at the European Youth Chess Championships and World Youth Chess Championships in different age groups, where in 2012 in Prague showing the best result in U10 girls age group when ranked 15th place.

 Marija Šibajeva is multiple medalist of Klaipėda City Men's Chess Championship: in 2016 she won 2nd place but in 2018 and 2019 she won 3rd place.

 In 2017, in Riga she participated in Women's European Individual Chess Championship.

 In 2019, Marija Šibajeva won Lithuanian Women's Chess Championship.

+In 2023, in Panevėžys she won bronze medal in Lithuanian Women's Chess Championship.

 Marija Šibajeva played for Lithuania in the Women's Chess Olympiad: